tasket/doc1/README.md

 This method has extended anti-leak features that also make the connection _fail closed_ should it be interrupted[1].
 It also has the advantage of using configuration files tailored by your VPN service provider so it may be the easiest way to setup a working and secure link.

+1. Configure a template

-The following has been tested with Fedora 33 and Debian 10 templates:
+   Choose a Debian or Fedora template to run the VPN VM (these instructions have been tested with Fedora 33 and Debian 10 templates) and install the `qubes-repo-contrib` package.
+Next, install `qubes-tunnel` and the VPN client (either `openvpn` or `wireguard`).

+   Note:  If your TemplateVM is one of the "minimal" types, you may need to install additional networking packages as well .....PUT LINK HERE.....

+   Shut down the template VM when finished with the package installation.

-1. Create a new VPN VM
+2. Create a new VPN VM

-    Launch the qube/VM creation tool, give the qube a name like _sys-vpn_, select a Debian or Fedora Template, and choose _sys-net_ or _sys-firewall_ for Networking.
+    Launch the qube/VM creation tool, give the qube a name like _'sys-vpn'_, select the template from the prior step, and choose _sys-net_ or _sys-firewall_ for Networking.
 Next, select _'provides network'_ then click _OK_.

    ![Create\_New\_VM.png](/attachment/wiki/VPN/Create_New_VM.png)

-   Note:  If your choice of TemplateVM doesn't already have the VPN client software, you'll need to install its package such as `openvpn` in the template before proceeding; qubes-tunnel uses openvpn by default.
-If your TemplateVM is one of the "minimal" types, you may need to install additional networking packages as well .....PUT LINK HERE.....

-2. Additional VM settings

-   A settings window for the new VPN VM should appear from the last step.
-Choose the _Services_ tab, then choose 'custom' in the dropdown box and click _Add_. then add 'qubes-tunnel'.
-Finally, for the service name enter 'qubes-tunnel' and click _OK_.

-3. Set up the VPN client.
+3. Add the VPN configurtion files

    Make sure the new VPN VM and its TemplateVM are not running.
    Run a terminal (CLI) in the VPN VM -- this will start the VM.